owid/covid-19-data/public/data/README.md

 - On 3 April 2020, we added country-level time series on COVID-19 tests.
 - On 16 April 2020, we made available a [complete dataset of all of our main variables](https://github.com/owid/covid-19-data/tree/master/public/data) related to confirmed cases, deaths, and tests.
 - On 25 April 2020, we added rows for "World" and "International" to our complete dataset.
 The `iso_code` column for "International" is blank, and for "World" we use `OWID_WRL`.
+- On 9 May 2020, we added new variables related to demographic, economic, and public health data to our complete dataset.
+- On 19 May 2020, we added 2 variables related to testing: `new_tests_smoothed` and `new_tests_smoothed_per_thousand`.
+To generate them we assume that testing changed equally on a daily basis over any periods in which no data was reported (as not all countries report testing data on a daily basis).
+This produces a complete series of daily figures, which is then averaged over a rolling 7-day window.
 - On 23 May 2020, we added a JSON version of our complete dataset.